eagle00789/PS-NCentral-RESTAPI/README.md

 4. Inside your file, always create a proper header so that the Get-Help command lists usefull information
 5. ALWAYS include [cmdletbinding()] in your new API Endpoint function
 6. If a API Endpoint you are including still has been marked as PREVIEW in the API, the include the line Show-Warning below your parameter section if present, or after [cmdletbinding()] if no parameters are present.
-7. Update the PS-NCentral-RESTAPI.psd1 to include your new folder\file in the FileList
+7. Update the PS-NCentral-RESTAPI.psd1 to include your new function in the FunctionsToExport
 8. Add your name to the authors list below in this README.md file
 9. Create a pull request and include a clear description of which API you added to this module